 Its origins are not known precisely either.
 What is certain is that the verb “whimper” derived from her name, as this goddess was often described in tears due to her husband’s numerous pilgrimages that forced him to stay away from her for a long time.

 Equipped with the same intelligence as Odin, Frigg also had the gift of foresight, which she used precisely to predict marriages and births.
-Together with her spouse, she was also the protector of all manual arts and crafts, but above all of the traditionally female arts, such as weaving, which, according to legend, she personally handed down to all women.
+With her spouse, she was also the protector of all manual arts and crafts, but above all of the traditionally female arts, such as weaving, which, according to legend, she personally handed down to all women.

 Together with her husband Odin, she commanded Asgard, the kingdom of the Aesis, and shared with him the royal seat called Hlindskialf, from which one could see and control the whole kingdom of the gods and everything that happened on the land of men Old Norse (Miðgarðr).
 For this reason, she was often depicted sitting on the imposing throne, either in the act of commanding or spinning wool, as she was the protector of the textile arts.
 Two of her famous symbols were in fact the spindle and the spinning wheel.